The OPTIONS Program

 • Meet fellow PDF peers and learn more about how the Institute for Studies in Transdisciplinary Engineering Education & Practice supports you!

-Come to the 8th Floor Myhal Terrace Terrace.
-We’ll have coffee, tea, and treats available from 1:30 – 2:30 PM for you to enjoy while meeting fellow PDF peers.
+Come to the 8th Floor Myhal Terrace.
+We’ll have coffee, tea, and treats available for you to enjoy while meeting fellow PDF peers.
 This is a drop-in-style event, so feel free to come when you’re free and stay as long as you’d like.

 Résumé and Cover Letter for Industry